antangrocket1312/ASKPA/README.md

 <div align="center">

-# ASKPA: Quantitative Summarization
+# ASKPA: Quantitative Review Summarization

 </div>

-This repository maintains the code, data, and model checkpoints for the paper *Aspect Sentiment-based Key Point Analysis for Quantitative Review Summarization*
+This repository maintains the code, data, and model checkpoints for the paper *Aspect-sentiment contrastive learning for quantitative review summarization*

 ## Dataset
 We released the training and evaluation datasets of ASKPA.
 Datasets can be accessed under the ```data/``` folder,